woakes070048/docker-runtime/README.md

 # Sitepilot Runtime

-Docker runtime image used for running applications on the Sitepilot managed hosting platform.
+Docker runtime image used for running web applications on the Sitepilot managed hosting platform.

 ## Volumes